ayunav/WomenIniOSMeetup/README.md

 **Natalie Podrazik, "Body Talk", or watchOS 3**

-Talk: Apple WatchOS and their Apps: What do they do?
+Apple WatchOS and their Apps: What do they do?
 How do they do things?
 Let's Find Out!
 I dove into watchOS 3 and made an app called "Body Talk" to track and export health symptoms and I have lots to say about it.

-Bio: Natalie is an iOS Developer who most recently worked at Byte on the Peach and Byte apps.
+Natalie is an iOS Developer who most recently worked at Byte on the Peach and Byte apps.
 She also runs [CocoaHeads NYC](http://www.cocoaheadsnyc.org/) and is totally pumped that this Women in iOS group exists.

 ### Who is this meetup for?